some-things/dcosjq/README.md

 The intent of `dcosjq` is to mimic the functionality of the [DC/OS CLI](https://github.com/dcos/dcos-cli) when working with DC/OS diagnostic bundles.
 To accomplish this, we leverage the use of `jq`.
 Using `dcosjq` allows you to quickly gather information about a cluster and it's state without having to open large, and often cumbersome, JSON files.

 This project is currently a work-in-progress and will likely be updated regularly.
-Any feedback or contributions are welcomed.
+Any feedback or contributions are welcome.
 ## Installation
 ```
 $ git clone git@github.com:some-things/dcosjq.git